 The greyscale images must now be converted into a 1-D series for sonification.
 The first example is to sample them along a raster scan as described above.
-One initial image, binned from dimensions of 2048×2048 to 32×32 , is shown in Figure 4, with the image overdrawn by the raster scan used to generate the sampling curve in the lower plot.
-This image is also shown in higher resolution and with fewer obscuring lines in Figure 7.
+One initial image, binned from dimensions of $2048 \times 2048$ to $32 \times 32$ , is shown in Figure 4, with the image overdrawn by a raster scan to generate the sampling curve in the lower plot.